cloudnative-pg/cloudnative-pg/docs/src/security.md

 ### Using the manifest

-In the default installation for a vanilla Kubernetes cluster, the operator is deployed using the manifest that is built using `Kustomize` on the yaml files generated by `controller-gen` using the markers available on [Kubebuilder](https://book.kubebuilder.io/), sadly, these is a bit limited for now, and we can create a manifest with all permissions for RoleBinding or ClusterBinding, in our case, the permissions are cluster wide in the default deployment, thus, we recommend to deploy the operator in it's own single place when using this kind of deployment and add the proper permissions
+In the default installation for a vanilla Kubernetes cluster, the operator is deployed using the manifest built using `Kustomize` on the yaml files generated by `controller-gen` using the markers available on [Kubebuilder](https://book.kubebuilder.io/).
+Sadly, these is a bit limited for now, and we can create a manifest with all permissions for RoleBinding or ClusterBinding, in our case, the permissions are cluster wide in the default deployment, thus, we recommend to deploy the operator in it's own single place when using this kind of deployment and add the proper permissions